Citrix Secure Workspace Access

 To learn more about configuring Citrix StoreFront with the Secure Browser Service, follow the link.

-Citrix Access Control and Content Collaboration
+Citrix Secure Workspace Access and Content Collaboration

 Most organizations have experienced some kind of ransomware or multiple phishing attempts that have compromised their network.
 The root causes for such threats are often due to inadequate protection from web-based threats.
 Lack of visibility into what websites users are accessing on a day-to-day basis.